Take Home Points…

 - Other foods added to a lower-carbohydrate diet may improve tendon health including turmeric, green tea, and glycine-rich foods

 Tendinopathy (a chronic tendon injury characterized by degenerative tissue, pain and impaired performance) is one of the most common problems managed in sports medicine.
 It causes mobility deficits, pain, and decreased performance.
 Degenerative tendonopathy presents in a wide variety of individuals from highly active athletes to the more sedentary population.
 It is accumulative and can eventually progress to complete tendon ruptures.
-I feel strongly about considering preventative lifestyle strategies due to a paucity of highly effective treatment options.
-Mechanical loads and genetics are clearly important contributors in the pathophysiology of degenerative connective tissues.
+I feel strongly that we should be considering preventative lifestyle strategies due to a paucity of highly effective treatment options.
+Mechanical loads and genetics are important contributors in the pathophysiology of the degeneration of connective tissues.
 There appears to be an equally important systemic input that is often neglected in the context of tendon health.

 Now we will discuss some dietary interventions that likely improve tendon health by helping to slow degenerative change.